RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

     </div>
     ```

-It's also possible to swap out .panel-bodys with .list-groups.
+It's also possible to swap out `.panel-bodys` with `.list-groups`.

     Collapsible list group

-Make expand/collapse controls accessible
+>**Make expand/collapse controls accessible**

-Be sure to add aria-expanded to the control element.
+>>Be sure to add `aria-expanded` to the control element.
 This attribute explicitly defines the current state of the collapsible element to screen readers and similar assistive technologies.
-If the collapsible element is closed by default, it should have a value of aria-expanded="false".
-If you've set the collapsible element to be open by default using the in class, set aria-expanded="true" on the control instead.
+If the collapsible element is closed by default, it should have a value of `aria-expanded="false"`.
+If you've set the collapsible element to be open by default using the `in` class, set `aria-expanded="true"` on the control instead.
 The plugin will automatically toggle this attribute based on whether or not the collapsible element has been opened or closed.

-Additionally, if your control element is targeting a single collapsible element – i.e. the data-target attribute is pointing to an id selector – you may add an additional aria-controls attribute to the control element, containing the id of the collapsible element.
+>>Additionally, if your control element is targeting a single collapsible element – i.e. the `data-target` attribute is pointing to an `id` selector – you may add an additional `aria-controls` attribute to the control element, containing the `id` of the collapsible element.
 Modern screen readers and similar assistive technologies make use of this attribute to provide users with additional shortcuts to navigate directly to the collapsible element itself.

-#### Usage
+#### 3-Usage

 The collapse plugin utilizes a few classes to handle the heavy lifting: